 You can load a linked project from the file system to display its documents and outgoing traceability links leading to other projects.
 The content of loaded linked projects is persisted for offline usage automatically.
 You can unload an unused linked project to reduce memory usage or to hide all traceability links that lead from this project.

-To display a document from a loaded linked project in the current project window, click on the document ID in the Linked Projects pane.
+To display a document from a loaded linked project in the current project window as read-only, click on the document in the Linked Projects pane.

 You can create traceability links from the main project to a loaded linked project using a link type defined in the main project.
 Traceability links are persisted in the main project, which is the link source.
 For instance, assume that the main project DEMO is connected to the linked project EXT as explained in the previous section.
 When you create traceability links from project DEMO to EXT, the links will be stored in project DEMO.